nickassafkirk/Cartel-Coffee/README.md

 1. As a new user I want to fill out a contact form so that I can make a reservation for dinner.
 1. As a new user I want to view the business's product range and contact details so I can order products remotely.
 1. As a new user I want to view a gallery of the Cafe and their social media, so I can decide if it is an appropriate environment to hold a business meeting.
-1. As a potential customer I want to see the Cafe's location on a map, so I know where to find the business.
+1. As a potential customer I want to see the Cafe's location on a map, so I can visit the business premises.
-1. As a potential customer I want to know when the business is open so I can visit the business.
+1. As a potential customer I want to know when the business is open so I can visit during opening times.
-1. As a new user I need to be able to navigate between site pages so I can view multiple site pages.
+1. As a new user I need to be able to navigate between pages so I can view multiple site pages.
 1. As a new user I want to trust the business and value their products so I can ensure I am spending my money wisely.
 1. As a potential customer I need to know if the business is wheelchair accessible so I can decide if the business is suitable for people with disabilities.